Rachel Curzon: Work

 Curzon, who after studying English at the University of Oxford has taught at a boys' school in Hampshire, garnered some fame for publication of her debut Faber New Poets 16 with Faber & Faber in 2016.
 The pamphlet was noted as a debut "with promise and punch" by Guardian.

 After being awarded an Eric Gregory Award in 2007, Curzon was the BBC Proms Poetry Competition's over-19 category winner in 2018 for her poem 'Grass Like His Mother', and was shortlisted for the Oxford Poetry Prize 2024, judged by Rachel Long.
 In 2018, she was also awarded a special prize for the best entry in the Winchester Poetry Prize by a Hampshire-based poet.
 This was for her poem 'Jardin des Tuileries'.
 In 2025, Curzon secured the Second Place in The Pre-Raphaelite Society's 2024 Poetry Prize for her poem 'Winter in Dinan'.

-Her work has appeared in such publications as the London-based Magma and Poetry London, the Worcestershire-based Atrium, the Newcastle-based Mslexia, the Belfast-based The Tangerine, in the Guardian, and in the Norwich-based The Rialto.
+Her work has appeared in such publications as the London-based Magma, Poetry London, and The London Magazine, the Worcestershire-based Atrium, the Newcastle-based Mslexia, the Belfast-based The Tangerine, in the Guardian, and in the Norwich-based The Rialto.
 She has also published poems in The Bridport Anthology, The Tree Line: Poems for Trees, Woods & People (Worple Press, 2017) and Apocalyptic Landscape (Valley Press, 2024), and has read her poetry at a number of events, including the York Festival of Ideas, the Winchester Poetry Festival, and elsewhere.

 In 2025, Curzon was one of six New Northern Poets selected for a paid mentoring and development opportunity.
 Organised by Word Up North in partnership with The University of Leeds Poetry Centre, the New Northern Poets receive 1:1 mentoring from experienced poets from the Centre.
+In 2026, she was highly commended in the 32nd Bath Flash Fiction Award for her poem 'Hestia / Dionysus', and was shortlisted for The London Magazine Poetry Prize for poem titled 'The Pivot'.
+The latter was selected by the judges Isabelle Baafi, Dean Browne and Luke Kennard.
+Later, her poem 'Epithalamion with honesty (lunaria annua)' was awarded the first prize in The Rialto 's 2026 Nature and Place Poetry Competition.
+In July 2026, she was on the shortlist for Dialect Press 's inaugural DIRT Plantable Poetry Competition.